allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

             }
     }
 ```
-In findOrAdd method we are looking for circuit breaker in registry.
-If it is not present we are creating new one with given configuration.
+In the findOrAdd method, we look for circuit breakers in the registry.
+If it is not present, we create a new one with the given configuration.

-Function addStateTransitionsHandling apply logic to handle state transitions (e.g. from CLOSED TO OPEN, FROM HALF_OPEN to CLOSED).
-In our example we are saving new state to repository so services responsible for providing methods can filter out one which are turned off.
+Function addStateTransitionsHandling applies logic to handle state transitions (e.g. from **CLOSED** to **OPEN**, from **HALF_OPEN** to **CLOSED**).
+In our example, we save the new state to a repository so the services responsible for providing methods can filter out one that is turned off.

 #### Important note
-Please note that if tas was added to onStateTransition it will run on the same thread as the one which triggered processing so it can be shut down before executions of task ends - we learned it in hard way.
-Make sure to use right implementation of interface.
+Please note that if a task was added to onStateTransition it will run on the same thread as the one that triggered processing, so it can be shut down before execution of task ends - we learned this the hard way.
+Make sure to use the right implementation of the interface.
 We used:

 ```kotlin
 Executors.newSingleThreadScheduledExecutor { threadTask: Runnable? ->